LIVING ON CAMPUS

 HOME AWAY FROM HOME

 There is a swipe door access system to all main campus entrance doors, including Halls of Residence.
-Please do not leave front doors or corridor doors wedged open or allow food delivery or other delivery people to enter the Halls.
+Please do not leave ground floor windows, front doors or corridor doors wedged open or allow food delivery or other delivery people to enter the Halls.
 Instead, please arrange to collect any deliveries at the Hall entrance.
 Don’t leave money or credit cards lying around; all bedrooms have a safe.
 Be vigilant and report any suspicious activity or people to a member of staff.

 MEET THE RESIDENTIAL ASSISTANTS